mongodb-developer/open-data-covid-19/README.md

 }
 ```

-- For the special document that comes from the `confirmed_recovered_deaths` collection and represents the US entire country (the one with the trick):
+- For the special document that comes from the `global` collection and represents the US entire country (the one with the trick):

 ```javascript
 {